Experimental observations of fractal landscape dynamics in a dense emulsion: Empirical Approach for high-dimensional landscapes

-Following the configuration of a soft glassy material through its high-dimensional configurations space requires dynamical tracking of the droplets in three dimensions.
-We formulated a transparent dense emulsion by making the droplets have the same index of refraction as the liquid in which they were suspended.
+Following the configuration of a soft glassy material through its high-dimensional configuration space requires dynamical tracking of the droplets in three dimensions.
+We formulated a transparent oil-in-water dense emulsion by matching the oil droplets' index of refraction to that of the aqueous continuous phase.
 To minimize gravity effects, we also matched the mass density of the two phases to roughly 1 part in 1000.
-This was achieved by using four liquids, two non-polar ones (1-bromohexane and octane) to make up the droplets, and two polar ones (formamide and water) to form the connected phase.
+This was achieved by using four liquids, two non-polar ones (1-bromohexane and octane) to make up the droplets (dispersed phase), and two polar ones (formamide and water) to form the continuous phase.
 The droplets were stabilized with a polymeric surfactant to prevent coalescence.
 The emulsion was prepared using a commercial homogenizer, with the volume fraction of droplets ($\phi \approx 0.80$) slightly above the jamming threshold, giving it a mayonnaise-like consistency.

+Four dimensional ($xyzt$) imaging of the emulsion in a sealed chamber was performed using a high-speed laser-scanning confocal microscope, imaging fluorescein dye dissolved in the continuous phase.
+A typical 2-d image is shown in Fig. 1d.
+The time-dependent droplet positions and radii were determined using multi-particle tracking via custom-written software \cite{clara2015affine, penfold2006quantitative}.
+A reconstruction is shown in Fig. 1e.
+Such measurements involve multiple trade-offs; higher magnification and slower scanning result in better spatial location of droplet centers \cite{savin2005static}, but poorer statistical power due to tracking fewer droplets less frequently and associated tracking limitations \cite{martin2002apparent}.
+Our experiments track 775 droplets to a location accuracy of $\sigma = 0.03\mu$m with two minutes between 3-d scans, (see Appendix C).
+Our corrections for this finite resolution are discussed in Sections 2 and 4.